Sacramento Country Day School: Middle School

-Each middle school grade spends a week on an educational class trip, including an eighth grade class trip to Washington DC, a seventh grade trip to Yosemite, and a sixth grade trip to Redwood Glen.
+The no-cut athletic program includes volleyball, basketball, cross-country, soccer, track and field, golf and flag football, and competes in the Parochial Athletic League.

-High school
+High School

-The high school consists of roughly 150 students in grades 9 through 12.
+The high school consists of roughly 180 students in 9th through 12th Grade.

+25 Advanced Placement (AP) courses and 6 specialized Advanced Topic (AT) courses are available for students who wish to pursue college-level study in high school.
+The five-year AP score report shows that roughly 85% of students earn a three or higher on their AP tests.
 There are many student clubs and varsity sports teams available to students.
 Community service is required to graduate.
 Students must take at least three consecutive years of French, Spanish, or Latin in order to graduate.
 Arts and drama activities are also available.

+Annual class trips include Sierra Nevada for ninth grade, Northern CA dude Ranch for 10th grade, Ashland Shakespeare Festival for 11th grade, and Rafting trip for 12th grade.

+Year after year, SAT scores average nearly 100 points higher than any other area schools.
+University of CA acceptance rates were 90% in 2022, considered highest in the region.
 According to SCDS publications, graduates are regularly accepted to a higher education institution, including universities such as Harvard University, Columbia University, University of California, Los Angeles, Stanford University, Cornell University, Princeton University, and other top-tier schools.

 Octagon

 The Octagon is an established school newspaper with a staff of 22 students.
 The publication has previously won the Pacemaker award, an award equal in prestige to a Pulitzer Prize for high school journalism, and is a finalist for its 08-09 publications.
-It is a part of the High School National Ad Network and can be viewed online at SCDS Octagon webpage.
+It is a part of the High School National Ad Network and can be viewed online.

-Baxterpedia

-Baxterpedia is the Country Day school wiki where any student is welcome to make contributions.
-Named after Baxter the Owl, it's a site dedicated to recording and sharing information.
-Students may create pages about any school-appropriate topic they want, and, eventually, the goal is to create a database of information (much like Wikipedia) where new and old students can record and find information regarding the school.